 The ECG is a real-world signal and is generally acquired from a relatively noisy electrical environment.
 Any lossless compression scheme has to reconstruct this random signal perfectly.
-This severely limits the effective compression ratio of lossless schemes when applied to ECG data.
-Lossless compression schemes mav offer compression ratios of two or less.
-However, if restrictions on perfect reconstruction of the noise are relaxed, there is considerable scope for enhancing performance by utilising knowledge concerning the morphology of the ECG and its cyclo-stationary characteristics.
+This severely limits the effective compression ratio of lossless schemes when applied to ECG data. schemes Lossless compression may offer compression ratios of two or less.
+However, if restrictions on perfect reconstruction of the noise are relaxed, there is considerable scope for enhancing performance by utilizing knowledge concerning the morphology of the ECG and its cycle-stationary characteristics.